aequos-solutions/modern-data-visualizer/docs/basic/usage/data-visualizer/data-sources/sharepoint-search.md

-# SharePoint search' data source
+# 'SharePoint search' data source

-The SharePoint Search data source retrieve items from the SharePoint search engine.
+The _'SharePoint Search'_ data source retrieve items from the SharePoint search engine.

 > The SharePoint search is different from the Microsoft Graph search.